Home loanApply for a home loan online and sign the agreements electronically

 When you have decided to take out OP’s home loan, we can also take care of switching banks on your behalf if you wish.
 Requesting a loan offer does not cost anything or bind you to draw down the loan.

 Steps towards a home of your dreams

-Loan negotiation over the phone, online or at a bank branch
+The conversation will continue over the phone, online or at the bank office.

 You can fill in a loan application online even if you were not yet our customer.
 When you fill in the loan application, you do not yet need to know, for example, the exact price of the new home.
 The loan application is nothing more than an invitation to make an offer ‒ it does not bind you to raise the loan.

 In the loan application, we will ask you, for example, about:

 - your income or income of other loan applicants, if there is any, expenses, debts and their monthly charges.

 - information on your wealth.